 The extent of religious fanaticism became obvious in 1692 in the Puritan town of Salem, Massachusetts.
 Three years previously, Rev Cotton Mather of Boston had published a pamphlet about witchcraft in which he detailed the persecution and execution of an alleged witch in his parish which caused a widespread hysteria.
 Quarrelling neighbours in Salem started accusing each other of sending their spectres to afflict and torment them; hundreds were accused, and with the advice of Rev Mather on the use of ‘spectral evidence’, thirty persons were convicted; nineteen of them were hanged while one was crushed to death.
 Five more died in prison, including two infants.

 (Salem was also the arena for the – so far – last court case of witchcraft in the US in 1878.
 The cult with the oxymoronic name Christian Science had just emerged, and one follower accused another of mesmerising her.
 The court dismissed the case, pointing out that imprisoning him wouldn’t prevent the accused from exerting mental control over her.)

-Of course, as in any other colony, it was also tried to enslave them.
+Of course, as in any other colony, the natives were also taken as slaves since Columbus' first excursion.
 But Indians don’t last long in captivity, so African slaves were imported and the Indians exterminated.

 The growing population of the East coast kept pushing northwards, and the British colonies clashed with the French territories in the North which resulted in the French and Indian War, 1754-1763 (the American side of the Seven Years’ War).
 For their battles, both parties repeatedly allied themselves with Indian tribes whom they killed after the conflicts.